 3) What's the investment?

-Weekly individual coaching starts at $125/session (paid monthly).
-This includes an hour long session (face to face, online, via Skype or phone) and 2 x 15 minutes follow ups during the week (if needed).
+Weekly individual coaching starts at $500.00/month for 4 x 60 minute sessions (paid weekly or monthly).
+This includes an hour long session (face to face, online, via Zoom or phone) and 2 x 15 minutes follow ups during the week (if needed).

 Most clients need between 3-6 months of coaching, so an investment of only $1500-$3000 for skills, techniques and resources that, in essence, allow you to coach yourself.
 Yes, there are some people that stay with their coaches long term, and most good coaches I know are always being coached because it really does keep you focused.
 But if you have a very specific goal, you can make inroads in a very short period of time.